Travelin’ Bulldogs, We’ve got Your Hacks To Beat Jet Lag!

 You don’t have to do high-impact or high-energy exercises, either — exercises like online yoga classes are actually designed to help your body relax.

-Doing yoga or any workout app wherever you are in your journey (and close to bedtime!) should help you wind down.
+Doing yoga classes or any workout app wherever you are in your journey (and close to bedtime!) should help you wind down.

 Now You Know Exactly How to Beat Jet Lag on Your Next Trip